dawsonjon/FPGA-TX/README.md

 The output of the LNA is coupled to the FPGA input using a DIY RF transformer with a 1:1 ratio.
-This converts the unbalanced signal to a differential signal, and removes any DC (common mode) component.
+This converts the unbalanced signal to a differential signal, and removes any DC component.
 The transformer consists of a 2 turn primary winding and 2 turn secondary winding on a toroidal ferrite core.

 ##Firmware